Detecting $\beta$ elements in iterated algebraic K-theory: Introduction

-We conjecture the following higher chromatic height analogue of the Lichtenbaum-Quillen conjecture, which is in the same spirit as the red-shift conjectures of Ausoni-Rognes \cite{AR08}.
-For the following conjecture, suppose the $n$-th and the $n+1$-st Greek letter family are nontrivial elements in $\pi_*S$ for a given prime $\ell$. \begin{conj} If $R$ is a commutative ring spectrum that detects the $n$-th Greek letter family, then $K(R)$ detects the $n+1$-st Greek letter family. \end{conj} We can now state the main theorem of this paper.
-As discussed earlier, the spectrum $K(\bF_q)_\ell$ detects the $\alpha$-family for $\ell\ge 5$ and $q$ a prime power that generates $(\mathbb{Z}/\ell^2\mathbb{Z})^{\times}$.
-The main theorem of this paper is a proof of Conjecture \ref{Greek red} in the case $n=1$ where $R=K(\bF_q)_\ell$.
-For the following theorem, let $\ell\ge 5$ be a prime and $q$ a prime power that generates $(\mathbb{Z}/\ell^2\mathbb{Z})^{\times}$.
-One can easily check that $\ell=5$ and $q=2$ is an example of such $\ell$ and $q$. \begin{thm} The commutative ring spectrum $K(K(\bF_q)_\ell)$ detects the $\beta$-family. \end{thm} In particular, the method of proof also provides the following higher Lichtenbaum-Quillen-type result about iterated algebraic K-theory of the integers. \begin{cor} The commutative ring spectrum $K(K(\mathbb{Z}))$ detects the $\beta$-family. \end{cor} In \cite{MR2469520}, M. Behrens gives a description of the $\beta$-family in terms of modular forms satisfying certain congruences.
-From this point of view, our main result may be viewed as a higher chromatic height version of the Lichtenbaum-Quillen conjecture.
+We conjecture the following higher chromatic height analogue of the Lichtenbaum--Quillen conjecture, which is in the same spirit as the red-shift conjectures of Ausoni--Rognes \cite{AR08}.
+For the following conjecture, suppose the $n$-th and the $n+1$-st Greek letter family are nontrivial elements in $\pi_*S$ for a given prime $p$. \begin{conj} If $R$ is a commutative ring spectrum that detects the $n$-th Greek letter family, then $\K(R)$ detects the $n+1$-st Greek letter family. \end{conj} When $p$ is sufficiently small this conjecture is both more difficult to verify and more subtle, for example at the prime $p=3$ only the $\beta$ elements $\beta_i$ for $i\equiv 0,1,3,5,6\mod 9$ are know to exist by \cite{BP04}.

+We can now state the main theorem of this paper.
+As discussed earlier, the spectrum $\K(\bF_q)_p$ detects the $\alpha$-family for $p\ge 3$.
+The main theorem of this paper is a proof of Conjecture \ref{Greek red} in the case $n=1$ where $R=\K(\bF_q)_p$, with the following caveat: Since the approach we take is to detect the $\beta$-family in the image of the unit map

+we only detect the part of the $p$-primary $\beta$-family that is detected in $V(1)_*$.\footnote{Note that the elements $\beta_{pk}$ are not $p$-divisible by \cite[Theorem 2.12]{MR0458423} and they are $p$-torsion by construction, however they are $v_1$-divisible in $\pi_*S/p$ by \cite[Theorem A]{Oka75} and \cite[Theorem AII]{Oka76} and consequently they have trivial Hurewicz image in $V(1)_*$, see \cite{Shi14} for a survey.}

+\begin{thm} The commutative ring spectrum $\K(\K(\bF_q)_p)$ detects the $p$-primary $\beta$-family $\{\beta_k: k\not \equiv 0\mod p\}$ for all $p\ge 5$. \end{thm} In particular, the method of proof also provides the following higher Lichtenbaum--Quillen-type result about iterated algebraic K-theory of the integers. \begin{cor} The commutative ring spectrum $\K(\K(\mathbb{Z}))$ detects the $p$-primary $\beta$-family $\{\beta_k: k\not \equiv 0\mod p\}$ for all $p\ge 5$. \end{cor} In \cite{MR2469520,MR2544384,MR1660325}, M. Behrens and G. Laures describe an explicit relationship between the $\beta$-family and certain integral modular forms satisfying certain congruences.
+From this point of view, our main result may be viewed as a higher chromatic height version of the Lichtenbaum--Quillen conjecture.
 It is therefore a step towards the larger program of understanding the arithmetic of commutative ring spectra.